 Landscape - Coronation Park is an important open space due to its location within the town centre envelope and its connection to the broader open space system in and around Chelmsford.
 The then Borough Council purchased the site in 1928.

-A full landscape appraisal of Coronation Park was carried out during the preparation of the Development Plan.
+A landscape appraisal of Coronation Park was carried out.

 The key issues that emerged were: